The Timing Web App

 There are two easy ways to start tracking your time from the web app:

-- The "Dashboard" page has a section called "Quick Start Task".
-This lets you quickly resume any of your recent tasks.
+- The "Dashboard" page has a section called "Quick Start Timer".
+This lets you quickly resume any of your recent timers.

-- The "Start Task" button in the title bar.
-This option is great when you are looking to start a new task, one that you have not previously worked on.
+- The "Start Timer" button in the title bar.
+This option is great when you are looking to start a new timer, one that you have not previously worked on.

-Option 1: Use "Quick Start Task" to Track Time for a Pre-Existing Task
+Option 1: Use "Quick Start Timer" to Track Time for a Pre-Existing Time Entry

 Are you looking for a way to quickly start where you left off?
 Then this option is for you!

-The Quick Start page contains the 25 most recent tasks you have worked on from the past 30 days — with the latest at the top of the list.
-This means you don't have to scroll forever trying to resume your last task.
+The Quick Start page contains the 25 most recent timers you have worked on from the past 30 days — with the latest at the top of the list.
+This means you don't have to scroll forever trying to resume your last timer.

 - Press the three-line "Hamburger" menu in the top left of the screen to show the navigation menu.